silvanoross/Financial_Planning/README.md

 Next open **'financial_planning_tools.ipynb'** and click the double arrow to run the notebook.
 Alternatively you can run each cell individually.

-This will run the entire notebook.
-Make sure to follow the pseudocode to see what has been coded and what is being displayed.
+Make sure to follow the pseudocode to see the coding logic and fully understand what is being displayed.

 Note - This may take a while to run as the Monte Carlo Simulation typically has a faily long run time.
 Expect around 3-5 minutes of waiting before notebook is complete.